ancient-cat/cam11/README.md

 obsolete transformation.
 Don't set it to `false` unless you understand the consequences.

-`cam:attach()`: Replaces the LÖVE transformation with the current camera parameters, remembering the old transformation in order to restore it later.
+`cam:attach([clip])`: Replaces the LÖVE transformation with the current camera parameters, remembering the old transformation in order to restore it later.
 `cam:attach()` must have one corresponding `cam:detach()`.
 Always call `cam:detach()` before calling `cam:attach()` again.

+The optional `clip` parameter specifies whether to use the LÖVE scissor to clip to the viewport.
+A value of `false` indicates not to clip; otherwise it clips.
+The clipping intersects the current scissor, rather to replace it, to be GUI-friendly.
+The scissor is restored when calling `cam:detach()`.

 `cam:detach()`: Restores the LÖVE transformation that was active since the latest `cam:attach()`.
 You must call `cam:attach()` before calling this